-(A) The designation shall be updated annually through the attorney's Nebraska Supreme Court Attorney Services Division account on or before the dates listed in § 3-803(B)(6).
-The designating attorney shall certify that the designated attorney has agreed to serve as the designated attorney.
+- (A) The designation shall be updated annually through the attorney's Nebraska Supreme Court Attorney Services Division account on or before the dates listed in § 3-803(B)(6).
+The planning attorney shall certify that the designated attorney has agreed to serve as the designated attorney.
 All designated attorneys will be asked to confirm that they have agreed to serve as a designated attorney.
-If there is no change to a designated attorney from year to year, the designating attorney will be asked to confirm there is no change when completing annual registration.

-(B) If an attorney cannot find a designated attorney after reasonable requests, the attorney shall contact the Nebraska Counsel for Discipline to obtain a list of lawyers who have indicated willingness to serve in that capacity.
+If there is no change to a designated attorney from year to year, the planning attorney will be asked to confirm there is no change when completing annual registration. - (B) If an attorney cannot find a designated attorney after reasonable requests, the attorney shall contact the Nebraska Counsel for Discipline to obtain a list of lawyers who have indicated willingness to serve in that capacity.

-(C) If there is a change in designated attorney or if the designating attorney changes employment or moves law firms, the designating attorney shall update the designated attorney information through the attorney's Nebraska Supreme Court Attorney Services Division account immediately, but at least within 30 days of such change.

-(D) Failure to provide a designated attorney and have a succession plan may be grounds for disciplinary action.
+- (C) If there is a change in designated attorney or if the planning attorney changes employment or moves law firms, the planning attorney shall update the designated attorney information through the attorney's Nebraska Supreme Court Attorney Services Division account immediately, but at least within 30 days of such change. - (D) Failure to provide a designated attorney and have a succession plan may be grounds for disciplinary action.
 See Comment [5], Neb.
 Ct.
 R. Prof. Cond. § 3-501.3.
 Diligence.
-Failure to designate an attorney or falsely designating an attorney through the Attorney Services Division website who has not agreed to serve may cause the Supreme Court to enter an order to show cause why the designating attorney's license to practice law should not be administratively suspended.
+Failure to designate an attorney or falsely designating an attorney through the Attorney Services Division website who has not agreed to serve may cause the Supreme Court to enter an order to show cause why the planning attorney's license to practice law should not be administratively suspended.

 § 3-1107.
-Designated attorney as trustee; payment provisions; immunity.
+Designated attorney; payment provisions; immunity; appointment as trustee.

-(A) A designated attorney, entity, or the Nebraska Counsel for Discipline may petition the Supreme Court, at any time, for appointment of the designated attorney as the trustee or appointment of an independent trustee under the provisions of § 3-328, as applicable.

-(B) Payment for designated attorney.
+- (A) Payment for Designated Attorney.
 A designated attorney may seek reimbursement for expenses related to the duties outlined in this rule and may seek compensation not to exceed the hourly rate allowed for appointed trustees under § 3-328.
-The designated attorney shall seek payment from the following sources, in the following order:

-(1) the designated attorney may seek payment first from the designating attorney or the designating attorney's firm's operating or business account;

-(2) the designated attorney may seek payment from the designating attorney's estate, if deceased, with the personal representative or administrator of the designating attorney's estate, but if those funds are insufficient to compensate the designated attorney, then:

-(3) the designated attorney may seek payment from the Counsel for Discipline Cash Fund as a trustee by making a filing with the Nebraska Supreme Court for appointment as a trustee under § 3-328.

-(C) A designated attorney acting pursuant to this rule shall be immune from suit for any conduct in the course of his or her official duties under this rule.
+The designated attorney shall seek payment from the following sources, in the following order: - (1) the designated attorney may seek payment first from the planning attorney or the planning attorney's firm's operating or business account; - (2) the designated attorney may seek payment from the planning attorney's estate, if deceased, with the personal representative or administrator of the planning attorney's estate, but if those funds are insufficient to compensate the designated attorney, then; - (3) the designated attorney may seek payment from the Counsel for Discipline Cash Fund as a trustee by making a filing with the Nebraska Supreme Court for appointment as a trustee under § 3-328. - (B) A designated attorney acting pursuant to this rule shall be immune from suit for any conduct in the course of his or her official duties under this rule. - (C) A designated attorney, entity, or the Nebraska Counsel for Discipline may petition the Supreme Court, at any time, for appointment of the designated attorney as the trustee or appointment of an independent trustee under the provisions of Nebraska Supreme Court Rule § 3-328, as applicable.